 Host a Friday File Fling.
 Have office workers purge file boxes and folders to recycle unneeded documents.
 In Australia, one day each November is dedicated to file flinging, but you may choose to host your event any time of the year.

 Use prompt cards to encourage positive behavior in the workplace.
-Challenge For Sustainability suggests using these friendly reminders to get employees to turn their computers off at night.
+Try using these friendly reminders to get employees to turn their computers off at night.
 Download free prompts from Recycle Reminders or order free stickers from Universal Eco-Symbol.

 If you want to go beyond recycling to achieve a green and sustainable workplace, you can receive national and local government incentives.
 Find out more from the Department of Energy and dsireusa.org.
 If your workplace partners with Staples, take advantage of their sustainably-minded resources, such as recycling programs and eco-friendly office supplies and furniture.